-- Since this course is a virtual classroom, attendance will be taken according to the following: - Completion of the Syllabus Quiz on or before the due date. - Participate in Introductions on or before the due date. - Participation in class discussions by posting an original post and response post to the discussion board on or before the due dates. - Completing Matching or Multiple-Choice exercises on or before the due date. - Taking exams on or before the due dates.
+- Since this course is a virtual classroom, attendance will be taken according to the following: - Completion of the Syllabus Quiz on or before the due date. - Participate in Introductions on or before the due date. - Participation in class discussions by posting to the discussion board on or before the due dates. - Completing Matching or Multiple-Choice exercises on or before the due date. - Taking exams on or before the due dates.